EPCCed/intro_to_cp2k/day1/README.md

 TODO: Add etherpad link

-* What is your experiance level with CP2K?
+* What is your experience level with CP2K?
 * Have you used any other similar packages (VASP, Quantum Espresso, CASTEP, Siesta)?
 * What is your research area?